Skip to main content

 Child Support Court Orders and Unmarried Parents

-A child support order can also be requested by a parent when the mother and father were never married.
+A parent can also request a child support order when the mother and father were never married.
 In such cases, the custodial parent can go to family court or a trial court of general jurisdiction (like a district court or a state's superior court) to request that a child support order be put in place.

-The court will usually enter a child support order only after the parental status has been established.
-Either the father has acknowledged that he is the child's parent, or biological fatherhood has been shown through a paternity action.
+The court will usually enter a child support order only after the parentage has been established.
+Either the father has acknowledged that he is the child's parent, or a paternity action has shown biological fatherhood.

-As in divorce cases, the court will arrive at a dollar amount for child support based on the state's child support guidelines.
+As in divorce cases, the court will arrive at a dollar amount for child support.
+The amount must use the state's child support guidelines.

 Child Support Court Orders and State Services

-A parent seeking child support may not need to go to court him/herself to get a child support order.
-A county or local branch of the state child support services/enforcement agency may go before the court on the parent's behalf.
-The child support enforcement agency can then provide services to the parent seeking child support.
+However, a parent seeking child support may not need to go to court to get a child support order.
+A county or local branch of the state child support services/enforcement agency may go before the court on the parent's and child's behalf.
+For instance, the agency obtains an order on behalf of a parent who receives public assistance.

 The Function of Child Support Court Orders